NiccoloTonioni/niccolotonioni.github.io/_pages/about.md

 I am a PhD candidate in Fluid Mechanics at Université de Poitiers.
 My research focuses on fluid dynamical system prediction and reduced-order modeling 🌪️, leveraging deep learning methods such as autoencoders and transformers 🤖.

-I am a proud alumnus of the Von Karman Institute 🎓, where I served as a student representative.
-My time there deepened my passion for research and allowed me to engage with researchers from around the world.

-My master's degrees are the result of a European partnership 🇪🇺 between Politecnico di Milano and Université de Liège.
-Having lived in Belgium 🇧🇪 for over three years, I remain deeply connected to its rich culture 🍟🍫.
+I am a proud alumnus of the Von Karman Institute 🎓.
+My European academic journey has taken me across Italy 🇮🇹, Belgium 🇧🇪, and France 🇫🇷, shaping both my research perspective and my appreciation for diverse cultures.
+Having lived in Belgium 🇧🇪 for over three years, I remain deeply connected to its culture 🍟🍫.
 However, as a true Italian at heart 🇮🇹, pizza reigns supreme.
-On special Sundays, I honor family tradition by making my own pasta, just like my grandmother did.

 News
 ======